-The area surveyed is located southeast of the intersection of Auburn Ave. and Highway 395 in the city of Adelanto, California (Figures 1 and 2).
-Current conditions on the property include a disturbed desert scrub community showing signs of past human disturbances.
-The biological resources on the site consist of a desert scrub community typical of the area with creosote bush (Larrea tridentata), white-bursage (Ambrosia dumosa), flatspine bur ragweed (Ambrosia acanthicarpa), Joshua tree (Yucca brevifolia) and Anderson thornbush (Lycium andersonii) observed on the site.
-The property is surrounded by vacant properties in all directions, with a small community of housing found in the west along Auburn Ave.
-(Figure 2).
+The area surveyed is located on northeast of the intersection of Barcelona Avenue and Pearmain Street in the city of Adelanto, California (Figures 1 and 2).
+Current conditions on the property include a heavily disturbed desert scrub community showing signs of human disturbance through pedestrian traffic and dumping.
+The biological resources on the site consist of a desert scrub community typical of the area with creosote bush (Larrea tridentata), white-bursage (Ambrosia dumosa), flatspine bur ragweed (Ambrosia acanthicarpa), Joshua tree (Yucca brevifolia), and rubber rabbitbrush (Ericameria nauseosa) were observed on the site.
+The property is surrounded by vacant land in the south and west (Figure 2).
+The adjacent property to the west is the Southern California Logistics Airport and to the distant west of the site is Highway 395.